Animal Treasure Island: Manga

 Hayao Miyazaki created a manga adaptation as a promotional tie-in for the film.
 It was serialized in 13 installments, printed in color, in the Sunday edition of Tokyo Shimbun from January to March 1971.

+Home media

+In North America, the film was released on DVD by anime distributor Discotek Media on Nov 15, 2005.
+A Blu-ray release followed on Jul 25, 2023.
+Both releases include the original Japanese version with subtitles, as well as the English dubbing from American International's release.